zodiacmedia/drupal-libraries-installer/README.md

    - `version`: The version of the library (defaults to `1.0.0`).
    - `type`: The type of library archive, one of (zip, tar, rar, gzip), support depends on your composer version (defaults to `zip`).
    - `ignore`: Array of folders/file globs to remove from the library (defaults to `[]`).
 See [PSA-2011-002](https://www.drupal.org/node/1189632).
+   - `rename`: Object mapping of folders/files to rename to fit a certain folder structure (optional).
    - `shasum`: The SHA1 hash of the asset (optional).

     _See below for how to find the ZIP URL for a GitHub repo._